 Mindfulness in education

-Catherine has worked in a variety of Surrey schools for many years, (mindfulness and drama), and taught meditation to children of all ages.
-She has enjoyed teaching the MiSP 'Dot be' and 'Dot breathe' courses since 2017, and has also taught KS2 and led workshops for parents and children together.
+Catherine has taught mindfulness (and drama) in a variety of Surrey schools for many years, and she has worked with children of all ages.
+She has enjoyed teaching the MiSP 'Dot be' and 'Dot breathe' courses to 11-18 year olds since 2017, and has also taught KS2, and led workshops for parents and children together.
 Mindfulness can help create a calm classroom, appreciated by students as well as teachers.
 For information about our exciting holiday courses for teens and younger children, in Dorking, Surrey, please visit the Happier Families page.

 Mindfulness in schools

 Our youth mindfulness programmes can be delivered in various ways.
 We offer single workshops or longer courses designed to fit your term dates, lesson times and any particular issue you would like us to focus on.
-Catherine has an enhanced DBS certificate but we expect a member of staff to be present during sessions with students.
+Catherine has an enhanced DBS certificate but we expect a member of staff to be present during sessions.

-We offer courses and workshops for 11-18 year olds, using the Mindfulness in Schools Project (MiSP) courses.
-We also enjoy doing mindfulness with KS2.
+We offer courses and workshops for KS2-5, based on the Mindfulness in Schools Project (MiSP) courses.
 We enjoy teaching mindfulness through drama or craft activities if this would suit your students.

 All our classes can be taught as live, online sessions; Catherine taught weekly mindfulness lessons to teens throughout lockdown.
-During this challenging time, students appreciated learning mindfulness techniques to help with strong emotions, over thinking, sleep difficulties, and to relax.
+During this time, students appreciated learning mindfulness techniques to help with strong emotions, over thinking, sleep difficulties, and to relax.

 Stress reduction for staff

-Teachers sometimes want to learn ways to deal with stress, and sometimes they simply want a chance to relax.
+Teachers sometimes want to learn ways to deal with stress, or simply a chance to relax.
 We can offer different types of session according to preferences.
 Catherine's experience in mainstream and special education means she understands the challenges faced by those who work in schools.
-Sessions can make a difference to staff's professional and personal lives, and run as part of a CPD day or as twilight sessions.
+Mindfulness meditation can make a difference to staff's professional and personal lives, and training can be run as part of a CPD day or as twilight sessions.

 Costs are negotiable; from £70/hour, £250/day